nch-igm/AutoFilter/README.md

 #### Does AutoFilter work on all variants?
 No. Most importantly, AutoFilter labels all multi-allelic variants as PASS.
-AutoFilter considers a variant to "multi-allelic" if it contains more than one allele in the ALT field OR its genotype field "X/Y" includes an integer greater than one (though the second condition should imply the first).
+AutoFilter considers a variant to be "multi-allelic" if it contains more than one allele in the ALT field OR its genotype field "X/Y" includes an integer greater than one (though the second condition should imply the first).
 Note that these criteria also apply to multi-sample variants, even if the variant has only one alternate allele in any given sample.<br>